Browser does not support script.

 There is also a large supply of information leaflets on a variety of health-related subjects freely available in the Student Hub, as well as information about registering with a dentist.

 Unfortunately many students are not automatically exempt from paying medical costs such as prescriptions, NHS dental treatment, sight tests, etc. However, you may be entitled to help through the NHS Low Income Scheme.
 You will need to complete the form ‘HC1’.
-This is available from the wellbeing team in the Wellbeing Hub.
+This is available from the Student Hub.
 You can get more information about the scheme and how to apply from the NHS website.

 The nearest sexual health clinic is based in the Royal South Hants (RSH) hospital, a 5 minute walk from the University.
 You can book appointments online, or call them on 0300 300 2016.